Olympic Avoidance Log 2008: Day 10: Runnin’, Jumpin’, Throwin’, Interviewin’

 And the inevitable seems to be a quick trackside interview with some dim BBC track jockey asking you why you lost.
 I saw a great one in one of the four hundred metres semis where the Brit boy got spanked and romped in last.
-Within a minute of the most important race of his life, huffing and puffing, BBC mike gets rammed in his face.
+Within a minute of the most important race of his life, huffing and puffing, a BBC mike gets rammed in his face.
 “So,” says the voice of a nation “what went wrong?”

 “I don’t know.”